FernandoYaguana/java/README.md

 # Java Web Application

-Application in Java Web with the Hello World
+Java application that displays the message "Hello World"

 > To view this project in your browser you can click [here](https://java-production-8aa3.up.railway.app/).